hoch98/Lorainne/README.md

 7. You can now join Hypixel through `localhost`
 (This is only for the default port (25565) inside `config.json`, if you changed it, join using `localhost:<port_number>`)

 Use with caution, anything could happen.
 Try not starting a winstreak while using Lorainne, you might get kicked without warning!
+Potentially could get banned.

 <h1>This proxy is DECENTLY DETECTABLE</h1>